yolken/yolken-blog/site/_posts/2023-05-29-goodbye-san-francisco.md

 For the majority of my time in SF, I was pretty happy with life there.
 I had a great apartment in a great location.
-Although I had a car, I rarely used it because I could easily walk to the train, the city's main shopping district (Union Square), or the offices of my various employers over the years.
+Although I had a car, I rarely used it because I could easily walk to the train, the city's main shopping district (Union Square), and the offices of my various employers over the years.

 Starting 4-5 years ago, however, things started changing for the worse, and then they accelerated downwards during the pandemic.
-It's hard to pin down exactly what happened and when, but I think the core problem for me was that my sense of *safety* significantly degraded.
+It's hard to pin down exactly what happened and when, but I think the core problem for me was that my sense of safety significantly degraded.

 ### Physical safety